-The observed slower demographic growth for most of the Eastern European States is explained by the low fertility rates, the high mortality and the important migratory outflows, observed over the last years.
-Total fertility rates have declined substantially over the last decade bringing some of these States to levels lying below EU average.
+The observed slower demographic growth for most of the east European States is explained by the low fertility rates, the high mortality rates and the important migratory outflows, observed over the last few years.
+Total fertility rates have declined substantially over the last decade bringing some of these States to levels below the EU average.

-However, the demographic ageing is not so advanced in these States because of their relatively higher mortality patterns.
+However, demographic ageing is not so advanced in these States because of their relatively higher mortality patterns.

-These patterns refer to children under one year of age (high infant mortality rates), and the most elderly members of the population.
+These patterns refer to children under one year of age (high infant mortality rates) and the most elderly members of the population.
 Figure 11 plots each country with reference to two variables which, generally speaking, serve as a development indicator.

-- Leaving aside atypical cases such as Malta and Cyprus, with a very different history of social and economic development than the 10 other applicant States, major efforts are needed in order to reduce this mortality. - Slovenia and the Czech Republic seem to have made progress in this respect, with infant mortality rates of below 10 per 1000. - Romania has very high infant mortality rates and a quite low life expectancy.
-Together with the Baltic States and Hungary, it has achieved the poorest performance in terms of life expectancy.
+- Leaving aside atypical cases such as Malta and Cyprus, with a very different history of social and economic development than the 10 other applicant States, major efforts are needed in order to reduce this mortality. - Slovenia and the Czech Republic seem to have made progress in this respect, with infant mortality rates of below 10 per 1 000. - Romania has very high infant mortality rates and a quite low life expectancy.
+Together with the Baltic States and Hungary, it has the poorest performance in terms of life expectancy.

-Figure 11 - Applicant States Infant mortality and life expectancy at birth in 1995
+Figure 11 - Applicant States

-Sources: United Nations World Population Prospect 1996 (applicant States) - Eurostat, Demographic Statistics, 1997 (EUR15)
+Sources: United Nations, World population prospect 1996 (applicant States); Eurostat, Demographic statistics, 1997 (EUR 15).